-The project sponsor is responsible for acquiring real estate interests required for the project.
-It is anticipated that the Amendment to the Mineral License can be accomplished within 3-6 months, and can begin when borrow expansion plans and specs have been completed.
+The 2nd Amendment to the Mineral License was signed on 25 April 2019 by the Project Sponsor and the State of Georgia.
 The Project Sponsor, Project Manager and Real Estate Technical Manager will formulate the milestone schedule upon project approval to meet dates for advertisement and award of a construction contract.